jamii/jamii.github.com/_posts/2017-11-22-staged-interpreters-in-rust.md

 3. Have already checked that the types of `i` and `1` are the same
 4. Have already checked that the types of `i` and `i + 1` are the same

 Calling a function pointer is cheaper than a single hashtable lookup.
-The actual interpreter I was working had much more overhead per bytecode and typically executed heavily nested loops, so this was clear win.
+The actual interpreter I was working had much more overhead per bytecode and typically executed heavily nested loops, so this was a clear win.

 It wasn't all positive though.
 I struggled with the increasing complexity of the code:

 1. I needed to read external data, so the actual type was `type Staged<'a> = Box<Fn() -> Value + 'a>`.
 The lifetimes infected everything else.
 2. Even though the closures themselves are typically polymorphic, we need to dispatch on type to get a specialized version of the closure for each type.
 In the example above we are only dispatching on a single two-way type so it isn't so bad.
-In the real version I had some MxN dispatches that created astonishing amounts of boilerplate.
+In the real version I had some MxN dispatches that created [astonishing amounts of boilerplate](https://github.com/jamii/imp/blob/3f442d30bd845a39f5cbeb7f5360529af068bc69/src/interpreter.rs#L660-L793).
 3. The compiled baseline keeps all state on the stack.
 To do the same in the staged interpreter we would have to allow each closure to take arguments instead of closing over shared mutable state.
 The trouble is that while we know the size of each argument in advance, we can't write code that is generic over the number of arguments.
 So we'd still end up having to heap-allocate a `Vec<Argument>` or similar.
 Unless we dispatched on the size too...

 1 and 2 are manageable, with some foresight and the odd macro.
 The cost of 3 is so far undetermined (because I didn't finish it).